 Celebrating your successes keeps you motivated and helps you stay on track with your goals.
 It is easier to be successful when you are in the right frame of mind.
 If you feel like a failure, it will be hard to move forward.

 But if you know that everyone makes mistakes and that’s okay, it will be much easier to keep going when things don’t work out as well as they could have.

 You can also learn from past mistakes so that they do not happen again!

-TIP: If there is something specific about yourself or your performance that is causing stress or anxiety related to perfectionism – take time away from those triggers until your mindset gets better!
+If there is something specific about yourself or your performance that is causing stress or anxiety related to perfectionism.
+Take time away from those triggers until your mindset gets better!

-Allowing yourself some space between these triggers may prove helpful in getting into a better mental state where nothing seems like doomsday anymore because no matter how imperfect they are now – can always work towards improvement through practice.”
+Allowing yourself some space between these triggers may prove helpful in getting into a better mental state.
+No matter how imperfect situations are now – you can always work towards improvement through practice.

-Find a role model who has faced similar challenges and had similar disadvantages to yours, and still succeeded.
+Find a role model who has faced similar challenges and still succeeded.

 Growth-oriented people often have a person they look up to.
 This can be a celebrity or someone they admire from afar, but it’s even better if they find someone who is closer at hand—someone with whom they can build a relationship.

-Growth-oriented people are comfortable looking at their faults in a good way.
+Growth-oriented people look at their faults in a good way.